Our Policies and Procedures

 The Queensland Police Service has a Client Service Charter which outlines the obligations of the Service to the community and its expectations from those who we serve.
 The Service welcomes constructive feedback on the performance of our client services.

 Every member of the QPS is responsible for maintaining the highest standard of conduct as outlined in the Code of Conduct; employees must apply ethical principles to their work, decision making and in their dealings with each other and the community.

-The Public Interest Disclosure Act (the Act) commenced operation on 1 January 2011 and replaces the Whistleblowers Protection Act.
+The Public Interest Disclosure Act 2010 (the Act) commenced operation on 1 January 2011 and replaces the Whistleblowers Protection Act.
 The main objects of the Act are to promote the public interest by facilitating public interest disclosures of wrongdoing in the public sector; ensure public interest disclosures are properly assessed and, when appropriate, properly investigated and dealt with; ensure appropriate consideration is given to the interests of persons who are the subject of a public interest disclosure; and afford protection from reprisals to persons making public interest disclosures.
+For more information, please visit the Queensland Ombudsman.